-- a technical emergency (e.g. imminent building collapse); - a technical assistance (e.g. rescue of persons or extrication of objects, emergency opening, unlocking of locked premises, rescue of persons and animals; drawing, closing, and delivering of water, temporary or other repairs, and the like); - a technological assistance (e.g. emergency supply of air, water, electricity; fire assistance, support of efforts to extinguish centres of a forest fire, and the like); - other assistance (e.g. taking down, carrying away or transporting of a patient or a physician, searching for missing persons, monitoring of watercourses, of used scum baffles, control of traffic capacity of roads, and the like).
+- a technical emergency removals of dangers or hazardous conditions of a large scale or of huge consequences on health of persons or animals or on property (e.g. an imminent building collapse); - a technical assistance (e.g. an extrication of persons or objects, emergency opening, unlocking of locked premises, a rescue of persons and animals; drawing, closing, and delivering of water, temporary or other repairs, and the like); - a technological assistance (e.g. an emergency supply of air, water, electricity; fire assistance, support of efforts to extinguish centres of a forest fire, and the like); - other assistance (e.g. taking down, carrying away, or transporting of a patient or a physician, searching for missing persons, monitoring of watercourses, placing of containment booms (scum baffles, scum boards), road capacity (traffic flow) controls, and the like).

-Killed persons, total - all killed persons found on the site of fire.
+Killed persons, total are all killed persons found at the site of fire.
 The piece of data includes also persons the death of whom provably did not occur in direct connection with fire, e.g. as a result of a heart attack, murder, and the like.

-Killed persons in direct connection with fires - persons, who died as a result of burn, combustion gas intoxication, and the like.
+Persons killed in direct connection with fires are persons who died as a result of burns, combustion gas intoxication, and the like as well as persons regarding whom it was impossible to find out whether they have provably died in direct connection with a fire.